My go-to resources: Recommended channels, tools, and more.

 Improving Your Statistical Inferences

-A blog by Professor Daniel Lakens (University of Technology Eindhoven) to statistical analysis in behavioral research.
+A blog by Professor Daniel Lakens (Eindhoven University of Technology) introducing statistical reasoning in behavioral research.

 Experience Statistics